maxammann/maplibre-architecture/Strategies-to-reduce-Android-APK-size.md

 ./x86_64/libmapbox-gl.so
 ```

-Each of these files add about 1.7-1.9 MB to the resulting APK.
-If, for example, your app doesn't need x86 support, you could drop `x86` and `x86_64` and save about 3.6MB.
+Each of these files add up to the resulting APK.
+If, for example, your app doesn't need x86 support, you could drop `x86` and `x86_64` and save some space.
 See "ABI splitting" below for details.

 ### ABI splitting